 There are plenty of boutique options in Antigua, but El Convento is one of the best.
 Its location is excellent, just a few blocks from the main square and the service here befits its status as the top place in town.
 I liked the touches such as choice of pillow and the cool hibiscus teas they offer, and the quality of the finishing in the rooms.
 It is also one of the few boutique options in town to have a notable restaurant, not perhaps a vital consideration when there are so many good places to eat, but great if you fancy a splurge.
 El Convento is an absolute steal considering what you get for your money.

 Head out to an avocado plantation and learn the tricks of the trade when it comes to creating the perfect guacamole.
 Tuck in and taste this mouthwatering sauce with fresh tortillas.

 Antigua Cookery Class

-Learn the art of Guatemalan cuisine with this in depth cookery class, where you will learn to produce some of the local favorites.
-This is a great way to learn about Guatemalan culture and the unique flavors used to create delicious dishes.
+Learn the art of Guatemalan cuisine with this in depth cookery class, where you will learn to produce some of the local favourites.
+This is a great way to learn about Guatemalan culture and the unique flavours used to create delicious dishes.

 Antigua Valley by Bike

 Leaving right from your hotel doorstep, this biking tour is a great fun, half day excursion in the scenic Antigua valley, riding through local villages, farms and fields along back roads and trails.
 A perfect way to see real local life in Guatemala.

 Chichicastenango Market by Helicopter